KunalDhanaitkar/Mini-Project-4-System-Monitor/README.md

 ## Install Dependencies

-* Download the Code and Install all the dependencies in virtual environment from command.
+* Download the Code and Install all the dependencies in virtual environment using the command
   >  `pip install requirements`

 ## Usage